Pakistan Supreme Court disqualifies prime minister

 A Pakistani real estate tycoon on Tuesday accused Chaudhry of turning a blind eye to his son's alleged corrupt financial practices.

+Kamran Bokhari, vice-president of Middle Eastern and South Asian Affairs with global intelligence company Stratfor, said the Supreme Court's decision could have been prompted by the Riaz case.

+"The judiciary and executive branch are locked in a chess match and moves and counter moves are taking place," he said.
+"It's not checkmate yet.
+It's definitely heated up but I don't think anyone's been checkmated yet."

-(Additional reporting by Rebecca Conway, Anam Zehra, Katharine Houreld and Sheree Sardar, and Andrew Quinn in Washington; Writing by Michael Georgy; Editing by Raju Gopalakrishnan and Mohammad Zargham)
+(Additional reporting by Rebecca Conway, Anam Zehra, Katharine Houreld and Sheree Sardar; Writing by Michael Georgy; Editing by Raju Gopalakrishnan)